slowdivePTG/slowdivePTG.github.io/_pages/Notes.md

 author:    Chang
 weight:    5
 menutitle: Notes
-title:     Notes of several courses
+title:     Notes on several courses
 ---

-- Here are notes of several Mathematics & Astronomy undergraduate courses in Peking University.
+- Here are notes on several Mathematics & Astronomy undergraduate courses in Peking University.
 Hope these may help you :)

   [Notes](https://github.com/slowdivePTG/Notes)